-Long before the coronavirus, digitisation had prompted several trends related to technology, innovation and mobility.
-However, the global economic disruption of 2020 has accelerated these trends at a rate few could have imagined, with increases in remote working, hybrid work environments and cloud adoption, to name a few.
-Unfortunately, most businesses were unprepared for a sudden shift in the way we work and have been left badly exposed to an unprecedented wave of cyber business security threats.
+Long before the coronavirus, digitisation had prompted several innovations related to technology, innovation and mobility.
+However, the global economic disruption of the last few years has accelerated these trends at a rate few could have imagined, with increases in remote working, hybrid work environments and cloud adoption, to name a few.
+Unfortunately, most businesses were unprepared for a sudden shift in the way we work and were left badly exposed to an unprecedented wave of cyber business security threats.

 Unchartered territory means new business security threats

-The COVID-19 pandemic has seen our dependence on digital tools and solutions increase dramatically.
-Companies have been forced to adjust, adapt, experience and overcome unforeseen obstacles to maintain their operations, all against the backdrop of an historic economic crisis.
+The COVID-19 pandemic has dramatically increased our dependence on digital tools and solutions.
+Companies have been forced to adjust, adapt, experience and overcome unforeseen obstacles to maintain their operations, all against the backdrop of a historic economic crisis.

-As many companies manage their transition to hybrid workforces, including both remote and on-site workers, they risk leaving themselves exposed to severe business security threats if they don’t take proactive steps to reduce their risk.
+As many companies now manage hybrid workforces, with both remote and on-site workers, they risk leaving themselves exposed to severe business security threats if they don’t take proactive steps to reduce their risk.

-Remote working is here to stay.
-Many employees expect to continue working from home in some capacity in the future and businesses are adapting to enable this.
+Remote working is now normal.
+Many employees have even come to expect it in some capacity, and businesses are adapting to enable this in the long term.
 But whether it’s a shared apartment or a shared office, greater mobility also increases the risk of third-parties gaining access to confidential documents and information.

-Employees access information, and print and share documents using many different devices and manufacturers.
-Maintaining control is increasingly difficult where such brand and device inconsistency exists, yet it’s critical to reducing cyber risks associated with a growing number of devices in the workforce.
+Employees access information and print and share documents using many different devices and manufacturers.
+Maintaining control is increasingly difficult, especially where brand and device inconsistencies exist, yet it’s critical to reducing the cyber risks associated with a growing number of devices in the workforce.
 Businesses that opt for a standardised fleet of printers and multifunction devices (MFDs) across their company will achieve greater control over the security of their data and documents.

 Businesses that don’t heed this warning will be left highly exposed to cyber-attacks.
-Companies must shift away from sole dependency on IT departments for managing cybersecurity and towards the development of core security competencies across their entire business.
-This entails the creation of a robust security framework underpinned by a proactive approach to minimising risks, rather than reactive, such as in the case of adaptive security architecture.
+Companies must shift away from solely relying on IT departments for managing cybersecurity and towards developing core security competencies across their entire business.
+This entails the creation of a robust security framework underpinned by a proactive approach to minimising risks, such as in the case of adaptive security architecture.

 The future and cyber resilience

-Data breaches are always bad news for businesses, and print and document infrastructure breaches are no different to any other security lapse, resulting in downtime costs, fines associated with corporate governance and regulatory compliance, as well as reputational damage.
+Data breaches are always bad news for businesses.
+Print and document infrastructure breaches are no different from any other security lapse, resulting in downtime costs, fines associated with corporate governance and regulatory non-compliance, and reputational damage.

-It’s fair to say that the way we work and do business has changed permanently.
+It’s fair to say that how we work and do business has changed permanently.
 Companies must become more mobile and adaptable without compromising security.